DanielPNewman/DanielPNewman.github.io/drafts/teaching-a-lawyer-to-code.md

 ---
 layout: post
 title: Teaching a Lawyer to code?
-An Lawyer learning programming for data analysis/communication
+A Lawyer learns programming for data analysis/communication
 author: Daniel Newman
 description: Teaching a lawyer programming for data analysis and visualisation
 ---